joeldrapper/literal.fun/docs/array.md

 # Literal arrays <Badge type="warning">edge</Badge>

 ::: tip
-This features is not yet released.
+This feature is not yet released.
 You can see the current in-progress implementation [here](https://github.com/joeldrapper/literal/blob/main/lib/literal/array.rb) and follow the issue [here](https://github.com/joeldrapper/literal/issues/134).
 Contributions are very welcome.
 :::

 The `_Array(T)` type can be used to check that an object is an `Array` and all of its elements match the type `T`, but after checking that, there’s nothing to prevent you from unintentionally inserting an invalid element.